hackforla/tdm-calculator/.github/ISSUE_TEMPLATE/design-issue.md

 - [ ] Use [presentation structure](https://github.com/hackforla/tdm-calculator/wiki/Design:-Presentations) to review proposed designs with the product, development, and research teams.
 Implement feedback as necessary.
 - [ ] Receive design approval from stakeholders.
 Implement feedback as necessary.
 - [ ] Create a Ready for Dev section around the final designs on the Figma page.
-- [ ] Update the Figma Design System with changes resulting from the issue's final design, if applicable.
+- [ ] Update the [Figma Design System](https://www.figma.com/design/nD9QK56Mzq7xNSaSUoeGx0/TDM-Calculator?node-id=4041-12655&t=54f7L4Eubz7ppygs-1) with changes resulting from the issue's final design, if applicable.
 - [ ] Update the [Style Guide Presentation](https://docs.google.com/presentation/d/1I4q35NL2WW2RpksIyawhHCd8qJnrjme1ZDNIBxu24hQ/), if applicable.
 - [ ] Create a [development handoff issue](https://github.com/hackforla/tdm-calculator/issues/new?template=development-handoff-issue.md).
 - [ ] Move the Figma page to the Development section of the Figma file.
 - [ ] Add the development issue's number in parentheses at the beginning of the title of the Figma page.
-- [ ] Include the development issue number in the Development Issue section below.
+- [ ] Include the development handoff issue number in the GitHub section below.
 - [ ] Reassign any previous assignees to this issue.
 - [ ] Close this issue.